tmorin/ceb/book/messaging/implementations.md

 ### The Inversion Module

-The package provides an Inversion Module which can be used to create (optionally) and publish the SimpleGateway instance on the registry.
+The package provides an Inversion Module which can be used to create (optionally) and register it on the registry.

 Create a container with the default module behavior, i.e. the SimpleGateway will be created from scratch automatically:
 ```typescript